How to Find Health Insurance Together When You’ve Just Married?

 If you or your partner already has a plan, call your insurance company and see if that plan will cover both of you.
 Don’t like hold music?
 Just let us know, and we’ll make the call for you.

-If you and your spouse do not have children, you might find that purchasing separate plans is cheaper, especially if you have different health needs and preferences.
-For example, if you’re managing an illness and need a “richer” plan (one with more benefits and a larger network) than your spouse, you can purchase that type of plan while your spouse goes with a more basic option.
-Take some time to comparison shop on Stride.
-You can compare family plans against individual plans to determine your best match.
+If you and your spouse do not have children, you might find purchasing separate plans is cheaper, especially if you have different health needs and preferences.
+For example, if you’re managing an illness and need a plan with more benefits and a larger network than your spouse, you can purchase that type of plan while your spouse goes with a more basic option.

-Tip 5: Find ways to save.
+5. Find ways to save

 Not sure how to afford health insurance?
 Here are a few resources: